-Ulcers – Capsaicin inhibits acid secretion, stimulates alkali and mucus secretion and particularly gastric mucosal blood flow which helps in prevention and healing of gastric ulcers.
+Ulcers – Capsaicin inhibits acid secretion, stimulates alkali and mucus secretion, and particularly gastric mucosal blood flow which helps in the prevention and healing of gastric ulcers.
 (32)

-Therapeutic effects of chia in the control of diabetes, dyslipidaemia, hypertension, as anti-inflammatory, antioxidant, anti-blood clotting, laxative, antidepressant, anti-anxiety, analgesic, vision and immune improver is scientifically established.
+Therapeutic effects of chia in the control of diabetes, dyslipidemia, hypertension, as anti-inflammatory, antioxidant, anti-blood clotting, laxative, antidepressant, anti-anxiety, analgesic, vision, and immune improver is scientifically established.
 (33)

 Heavy Metal Detox – Researchers found Cilantro (Chinese parsley) accelerates the excretion of Mercury (Hg), Lead (Pb), from the body through the urine.
 (32) Spirulina and Chlorella have been found to impart protection to rats exposed to lead and cadmium (33)

-Bloating and gas – European Scientific Cooperative on Phytotherapy lists fennel seed for dyspeptic complaints such as mild, spasmodic gastrointestinal complaints, bloating, and flatulence, for catarrh of the upper respiratory tract.
+Bloating and gas – European Scientific Cooperative on Phytotherapy list fennel seed for dyspeptic complaints such as mild, spasmodic gastrointestinal complaints, bloating, and flatulence, for catarrh of the upper respiratory tract.
 (39)

 Anti-spasm – A bitter fennel infusion reduced spasms (40)